usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-import-export.rst

 	.. image :: /images/exporting-appliance.png

-	4. Once the export is complete, you will be prompted to download the archive file
+	4. Once the export is complete, you will be prompted to download the archive file.

 	.. image :: /images/export-download.png